-The key to preparing for a restaurant inspection is making sure that the whole staff, from waiters to busboys, know what they are responsible for on a daily basis.
+The key to preparing for a restaurant inspection is making sure that the whole staff, from waiters to busboys, know what they are responsible for daily.

 Learn more about our apps for inspections!

 When a restaurant fails a health inspection, it’s not because they were caught by surprise or because they made a single mistake.
-Failure means that repeatedly steps were not taken to ensure the proper levels of safety for food preparation and consumption.
+If you fail an inspection, that means that your team repeatedly did not follow the proper steps to ensure the levels of safety for food preparation and consumption.
 This failure in food safety operations is not usually done intentionally, as no one actually wants to hurt their paying customers, but happens when the proper steps to ensure operational excellence aren’t tracked, documented and reviewed each day.

-Read on as we explore tools, tips, and tricks that can help every restaurant manager ensure that his/her staff is properly prepared for the next health inspection.
+Read on as we explore tools, tips, and tricks that can help every restaurant manager ensure that their staff is properly prepared for the next health inspection.

-Top 3 Most Cited Restaurant Inspection Violations & Solutions
+Top 3 Most Cited Health Code Violations & Solutions

 #2.
 Improper Hand Sanitization – There are still a surprising number of violations that occur from kitchen staff members not washing their hands properly!
-People, in general, don't realize how many dirty surfaces they touch over the course of the day without washing their hands.
-A kitchen environment is filled with even more bacteria which is why it’s essential to monitor and maintain high levels of hand sanitization within your restaurant.
+A kitchen environment is filled with bacteria which is why it’s essential to monitor and maintain high levels of hand sanitization within your restaurant.
 You can achieve this by posting signs that encourage hand washing, having gloves readily available in high traffic areas, and having a strict policy of separating sick employees from the kitchen.
 These steps, along with frequent monitoring, can help you avoid being one of the 75% of restaurants found to be performing “inadequate handwashing” according to FDA Inspections.
 You can reference FDA Food Code 2-301, as well as the ECOLAB infographic below, for more information.

-3 Tips to Keep Your Employees Prepared for Restaurant Inspections
+3 Tips to Keep Your Employees Prepared for Restaurant Inspection Reports

 #1.
-Modernize Food Safety Procedures with Mobile Checklists – You know what every restaurant that fails an inspection has in common?
+Modernize Safe Food Handling with Mobile Checklists – You know what every restaurant that fails an inspection has in common?
 Paper checklists.
-From bathroom to kitchen cleanliness, kitchen staffs across America still just simply check a box and leave their initials to denote whether they have performed their assigned duty for their shift.
-But what if you could force your staff to not only check a box, but also snap a photo of their workstation to verify its cleanliness?
-That is what GoCanvas can provide.
-Our all-in-one platform allows you to modernize your outdated paper form process and quickly deploy a data collection system that shows you exactly what is going on in your restaurant each day.
+From bathroom to kitchen cleanliness, kitchen staff across America still just simply check a box and leave their initials to denote whether they have performed their assigned duty for their shift.
+But there’s a better way to ensure your staff is completing tasks by to not only checking a box, but also snapping a photo of their prep area or workstation to verify its cleanliness.
+GoCanvas provides an all-in-one platform that allows you to modernize your outdated paper form process and quickly deploy a data collection system that shows you exactly what is going on in your restaurant each day.
 Now you will know at the end of every shift what the status of your kitchen is, and if you need to take immediate action to prevent a future issue.

 #2.
-Constant & Consistent Food Safety Training - No matter if a staff member has been with you for 5 days or 5 years, taking the time to properly train and educate each employee in current food safety regulations on a regular basis is one of the best investments a restaurant manager can make.
-Not only does this training help ensure that each member of your crew knows the proper safety procedures within the kitchen, it also provides peace of mind knowing that if an inspector does come that your staff will have been doing their job the correct way.
+Constant & Consistent Food Safety Practices – It is extremely important as a restaurant owner to train and educate your employees, no matter if a staff member has been with you for 5 days or 5 years.
+All employees should be trained in current food safety regulations and food handling to avoid foodborne illnesses and pest control in your restaurant.
+Not only does this training help ensure that each member of your crew knows the proper safety procedures within the kitchen, it also provides peace of mind knowing that if an inspector from the Food and Drug Administration does come that your staff will have been doing their job the correct way.